 - 1. Why have Kim and Hazel chosen to tell this history in two voices?
 What effect does this mode of storytelling have on the reader? - 2.
 'Everybody that was there is gunna tell it different [...]
-Just 'cause something's written down doesn't mean it's true either, does it?' (pp. 152-153). - What do you think Hazel means?
+Just 'cause something's written down doesn't mean it's true either, does it?' (p.
+152-153).
+What do you think Hazel means?
 To what extent do our personal and cultural contexts determine the way we interpret events? - 3.
-'That's white man's stuff,' Aunty Hazel said, as if my reliance on paper was a disrespectful challenge.
-Her emphasis was on the authority of the old people's word, and their sense of the importance of place. (p.
-79) - How does Kim's approach to uncovering his family's history differ from Hazel's?
-How do Kim and Hazel manage to bridge these differences in their conversations?

-- 4. What transformations does the reader observe in Scott as he gleans his family history?
+"That's white man's stuff,' Aunty Hazel said, as if my reliance on paper was a disrespectful challenge.
+Her emphasis was on the authority of the old people's word, and their sense of the importance of place' (p.
+79).
+How does Kim's approach to uncovering his family's history differ from Hazel's?
+How do Kim and Hazel manage to bridge these differences in their conversations? - 4.
+What transformations does the reader observe in Scott as he gleans his family history?
 Where does he stand in relation to his Indigenous heritage at the beginning of the book and at its end? - 5.
-In what ways do you think the non-fiction Kayang & Me informs Scott's 2010 novel That Deadman Dance?
-In your response, consider Scott's following comment: - Both are concerned with a similar locale to some extent, but That Deadman Dance also tries to access the self-assurance Kayang Hazel displays as a descendant of those who first created human society in her part of the world.
-It also, I think, tries to show its central character, Bobby, as someone, like Kayang Hazel, who values individual human relationships above and beyond ways people might be grouped politically or socially. - 6.
-Early in Hazel's story, she mentions the massacre at Cocanarup (pages 7, 10).
+In what ways do you think the non-fiction Kayang & Me informed Scott's 2010 novel That Deadman Dance?
+In your response, consider Scott's following comment:

+'Both are concerned with a similar locale to some extent, but That Deadman Dance also tries to access the self-assurance Kayang Hazel displays as a descendant of those who first created human society in her part of the world.
+It also, I think, tries to show its central character, Bobby, as someone, like Kayang Hazel, who values individual human relationships above and beyond ways people might be grouped politically or socially.'

+- 6. Early in Hazel's story, she mentions the massacre at Cocanarup (p.
+7, 10).
 What impact does this have on the reader? - 7.
-Bobby Roberts works against his people, considered a traitor by some and is a controversial member of Hazel and Kim's family.
+Bobby Roberts works against his people, considered a traitor by some, and is a controversial member of Hazel and Kim's family.
 Who is Bobby?
 Discuss possible reasons for Bobby's apparent betrayal of his family and community.
 Use the text to support your answers. - 8.
 Fanny Winnery is a matriarchal figure in this book.
-Explore this concept. - 9.
+Explore the concept of matriarchal figures. - 9.
 Consider the picture of Harriette Coleman on page 77.
 Why is it significant?
-In your answer refer to the background of the photo as described by Kim Scott on pages 76-78. - 10.
+In your answer, refer to the background of the photo as described by Kim Scott on pages 76-78. - 10.
 Discuss the historical implications of Campbell Taylor's journal entry from page 60 and reasons why you think the authors included this in the text. - 11.
-I told him I'd read how a surveyor set explosions to try and make Nightwell a permanent water source and destroyed it. (p.
-225) - What is the author suggesting about the approach of the first settlers to the land? - 12.
-The Carrolup Native Settlement was a place of sorrow, destruction and death (pages 104-106).
-Describe the effects this place has had on Hazel and the people she talks about. - 13.
-What do you think Hazel means when she notes that 'Runny noses and that only came about when people started living in the houses with concrete floors' (p.
-119)? - 14.
-I don't think that white people now, especially government people, I don't think they quite realise just how hard it was for Noongar people. (p.
-154) - This is a powerful political statement.
-How do you understand Hazel's words? - 15.
-Read the chapter 'Gnowangerup Doctors' starting on page 165.
-Hazel takes the time to recall the wilful neglect of her friends and family by local doctors.
-Discuss why this is such an important topic for Hazel. - 16.
-Do you agree with Kim's statement that 'Undoubtedly, there's a growing appreciation of Indigenous heritage and culture' (p.
-204)?
-Justify your response. - 17.
-Take the time to note the titles given to each chapter.
-How are they relevant to the text and what can we learn about the tone of each chapter from the headings? - 18.
-Map Hazel and Kim's family tree.
-Note the depth of information they provide.
-Consider how this compares with your own family structure. - 19.
-Use the five W's to organise the following concepts: - a.
-Who: who is important to this story? - b.
-Why: why is this history important to us today? - c.
-What: what have you learnt about Noongar culture that you didn't know or understand before? - d.
-Where: where is this text set?
-Refer to the two maps on the inside cover of the book (front and back).
+'I told him I'd read how a surveyor set explosions to try and make Nightwell a permanent water source and destroyed it' (p.
+225).
+What is the author suggesting about the approach of the first settlers to the land? - 12.
+The Carrolup Native Settlement was a place of sorrow, destruction and death (p.
+104-106).
+Describe the effects this place had on Hazel and the people she talks about. - 13.
+What do you think Hazel means when she notes that 'Runny noses and that only came about when people started living in the houses with concrete floor' (p.
+119)?